 In Turkey, there is no visible downward trend in prevalence rates after 2012, confirmed by several different surveys that are used to estimate the prevalence rates.
 To estimate tobacco consumption in Turkey, several nationally representative surveys have been used, yielding different estimates of prevalence rates.
 What all of these estimates have in common is that the prevalence rates have been historically high and there is no decreasing trend.
 Up until 2012, a decline in the prevalence rate is observed in both GATS and THS, with a prevalence rate of 30.7%, which is higher than the global average.
-Turkey is estimated to have 19.6 million tobacco users as of 2020 according to GATS (2019), where 42.1% of men and 19.2% of women are estimated to be tobacco users.
+Turkey has 19.6 million tobacco users as of 2020 according to GATS (2019), where 42.1% of men and 19.2% of women are estimated to be tobacco users.
 However, the WHO report projects a small decline in overall prevalence rate from 30.7% in 2020 to 29.9% in 2025.
 It is worth noting here that for men the prevalence rate is expected to decline from 42.8% in 2020 to 40.5% in 2025, whereas for women it is expected to increase from 18.9% to 19.8% in 2025.
-This is consistent with the overall trends observed in Turkey within the last two decades, but it is in contrast to the predicted global trend.
+This is consistent with the overall trends observed in Turkey within the last two